30

 Naked idealism is crotchety: It requires packaging.

-When successfully packaged, it can remind people that they could reach for more.
+But when successfully packaged, it can remind people that they could reach for more.

 Dictionary definition: a lack of experience / judgment.

-I think idealism is really just conviction and I will try to be more proud of having conviction.
-I’m quietly confident that idealism is important to hold to — and that people can tell the real thing VS when it’s being faked.
+I’m quietly confident that idealism is important to hold to — and that people can tell the real thing VS when it’s being faked for a pitch.

 -